-Which hospitals contract with staffing firms
+Which hospitals contract with staffing firms?

 What are the specific needs of this hospital compared to similar facilities?

 Working with an outside staffing firm is one way for healthcare facilities to reduce wait times, increase available services, lower physician burnout rates, and improve performance in other areas.
-We've compiled the key metrics staffing firms use to stay competitive in their industry by predicting employment demand at hospitals and other healthcare facilities.
+We've compiled the key metrics that staffing firms use to predict employment demand at hospitals and other healthcare facilities.

 Top 4 Indicators of Healthcare Staffing Need

-- Quality Scores
+1. Quality Scores

 One of the most popular uses is analyzing the responses to "patients who reported they 'Always' received help as soon as they wanted."
 Staffing agencies target hospitals that perform below the state or regional average for this measure in particular, as those facilities are likely to be in need of additional clinicians.

-- Diagnosis and Procedure Trends
+2. Diagnosis and Procedure Trends

 Recruiters at staffing firms are often looking to place physicians quickly.
-Firms can analyze CMS and commercial medical claims logs at several key points in the placement process.
-First, recruiters can use claims data to screen for qualified clinicians, ensuring that candidates have performed specific procedures and can operate under certain specialties.
+Recruiters can use all-payer medical claims data to screen for qualified clinicians—ensuring that candidates have performed specific procedures and can operate under certain specialties.
 This allows candidates to bypass the time-consuming process of contacting former places of employment for credentialing.

-- Bed Utilization Rate
+3. Bed Utilization Rate

-Bed utilization rate is one of many clinical metrics staffing firms use to analyze and compare facilities to determine the need for additional care providers.
+Bed utilization rate is one of many clinical metrics that staffing firms use when determining a facility's need for additional care providers.
 Firms can examine hospitals and other facilities with utilization rates much higher or lower than the national average.
-Facilities with abnormally high bed utilization rates are likely very busy and run the risk of increased physician burnout and turnover.
+Facilities with abnormally high bed utilization rates are likely very busy, and run the risk of increased physician burnout and turnover.

-- Industry News
+4. Industry News

 Bankruptcies and facility closings are a valuable resource for recruiters, as closures indicate clinicians that will be seeking new employment opportunities.
 Similarly, new facility openings and construction indicate that there will soon be a need for additional staffing.